LIBCAS/ASEP-ARL/README.md

 The ASEP solution is especially useful for cases, when you need to have a deeper connection between scientific publication and the scientific data it was based on, or if you want an easy option for reporting information for the National Evaluation to RIV.

 This Github repository contains only the open source parts of the whole project.
-For options on how to get your own ASEP instance, see [this page].
+For options on how to get your own ASEP instance, see [this page](https://github.com/LIBCAS/ASEP-ARL/wiki/Mo%C5%BEnosti-provozov%C3%A1n%C3%AD-repozit%C3%A1%C5%99e-ASEP).

 ### Features of the ASEP Repository system